Namitjain07/DeepForecast-Revenue/Website final/README.md

 npm install
 ```

-3. Create a `.env` file in the backend directory:
+3. Create a `.env` file in the frontend and backend directory:

 4. Start the development servers: